orval-labs/orval/docs/src/pages/guides/react-query.md

 The react query model wil generate an implementation file with one custom hook per path in your OpenApi Specification.

-Like the following example from this [swagger](https://github.com/anymaniax/orval/blob/master/samples/react-app-with-react-query/petstore.yaml):
+Like the following example from this <a href="https://github.com/anymaniax/orval/blob/master/samples/react-app-with-react-query/petstore.yaml" target="_blank">swagger</a>:

 ```ts
 const useListPets = (